 - ii.
-When the TPM is ready to receive data in the data FIFO, the TPM SHALL set burstCount equal to the number of bytes Software can write without incurring wait states. - 1.
-As data is received from Software into the data FIFO, the TPM SHALL decrement burstCount. - 2.
-As the TPM (e.g., firmware) reads data from the data FIFO the TPM SHALL increment burstCount. - b.
+When a TPM is ready to receive data in the data FIFO, a TPM SHALL set burstCount equal to the number of bytes Software can write without incurring wait states. - 1.
+As data is received from Software into the data FIFO, a TPM SHALL decrement burstCount. - 2.
+As a TPM (e.g., firmware) reads data from the data FIFO a TPM SHALL increment burstCount. - b.
 For response read phase - i.
-If the data FIFO is not ready to return data to the Software without incurring wait states, the TPM SHALL set burstCount = 0.
+If the data FIFO is not ready to return data to the Software without incurring wait states, a TPM SHALL set burstCount = 0.